-Some of the shortleaf grades require dense material while others do not.
-The shortleaf grades also include limitations as to defects.
+Some of the shortleaf grades require dense material while others The shortleaf grades also include limitations as to defects. do not.

 The Southern Pine Association rules for car material 43 include car siding, lining, and flooring in the grades of B and Better, No. 1 Common, and No. 2 Common.
-Car decking has the three grades, All Heart, 44 Heart Face, 44 and No. 1 Common.
+Car decking has the three grades, All Heart,44 Heart Face,44 and No. 1 Common.
 Sills and framing are graded as No. 1 Common Heart 44 and No. 1 Common.

 The Gulf Coast Classification of Pitch Pine, issued by the Southern Pine Association for the export trade, covers such products as flooring, boards and planks, deals, decking, and dimension.
-The grade names are entirely different from those used in American lumber The sizes also differ from American lumber standards. standards.
+The grade names are entirely different from those used in American lumber standards.
+The sizes also differ from American lumber standards.
 The Gulf coast rules also include the requirements of lumber products under the River Plate standard and the grade requirements for West Indian shipments.
 The products and grades for export shipments are as follows:

-See density rule adopted by the American Society for Testing Materials, Aug.
+40 See density rule adopted by the American Society for Testing Materials, Aug.
 21, 1915 and reproduced in the grading rule book of the Southern Pine Association dated September 1, 1932.
-41 Longleaf grown on areas from which the original forest has been cut is not acceptable under the rules as longleaf.
-42 Includes timbers with unequal faces (usually beams and stringers) and square timbers (usually posts and similar timbers).

-4 Adopted as recommended practice by the Master Car Builders' Association and the American Railway Master Mechanics' Association, now combined and known as the Mechanical Division of the American Railway Association.
+41 Longleaf grown on areas from which the original forest has been cut is not acceptable under the rules as and similar timbers). and similar timbers).
+Adopted as recommended practice by the Master Car Builders' Association and the American Railway Master Mechanics' Association, now combined and known as the Mechanical Division of the American Railway Association.
 "This grade name is not included in American lumber standards basic grade classification.